-Favorable results from pre-clinical studies and Phase 1 clinical trial of ZGN-1061 to date are not necessarily predictive of the results of longer-term preclinical studies or clinical trials of ZGN-1061.
+Favorable results from preclinical studies and our Phase 1 clinical trial of ZGN-1061 are not necessarily predictive of the results of additional preclinical studies or later-stage clinical trials of ZGN-1061.
 Given the thrombosis findings in humans treated with beloranib, development costs for ZGN-1061 may be higher and we may be unable to successfully develop, obtain regulatory approval for and commercialize ZGN-1061.

-Favorable results from our pre-clinical studies of ZGN-1061 may not necessarily be predictive of the results from clinical trials.
+Favorable results from our preclinical studies of ZGN-1061 and the Phase 1 clinical trial may not necessarily be predictive of the results from ongoing and later-stage clinical trials.
 To date we have shown that ZGN-1061 has similar potency against the MetAP2 target and similar activity in mouse and rat models of obesity compared to beloranib.
-Toxicology studies in rats and dogs have shown that ZGN-1061 is not exhibiting any testicular safety signals and activation of thrombosis-related biochemical markers compared to beloranib, which showed testicular toxicity and pro-thrombotic effects with a very low therapeutic margin and no margin for embryofetal toxicity.
-However, we can provide no assurance that the results of this pre-clinical development program will be replicated in clinical trials of ZGN-1061.
-Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical trials after achieving positive results in pre-clinical and early-stage development.
-In particular, we have suffered significant setbacks in later-stage clinical trials of our former lead product candidate, beloranib, after achieving positive results in pre-clinical and clinical development, and we cannot be certain that we will not face similar setbacks in our development of ZGN-1061.
-The setbacks in later-stage clinical development have been caused by, among other things, pre-clinical findings made while clinical trials were underway or safety or efficacy observations made in clinical trials, including previously unreported or ununderstood adverse events.
-Moreover, pre-clinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in pre-clinical studies and clinical trials nonetheless failed to obtain FDA and/or EMA approval.
-If we fail to produce positive results in our clinical trials of ZGN-1061, the development timeline and regulatory approval and commercialization prospects for our leading product candidate, and, correspondingly, our bus
+Toxicology studies in rats and dogs have shown that ZGN-1061 is not exhibiting any testicular safety signals or activation of thrombosis-related biochemical markers, and displays an appreciable margin for embryofetal toxicity, testicular toxicity, prothrombotic effects and other previously observed issues for MetAP2 inhibitors such as hematological and neuronal toxicities with a small therapeutic margin and no margin for embryofetal toxicity.
+Further in our Phase 1 clinical trial, ZGN-1061 demonstrated rapid drug absorption and clearance in line with criteria established in advance for the molecule, and has a favorable tolerability profile with no safety signals identified, including no evidence of prothrombotic effects.
+The data show that ZGN-1061 treatment causes improvements across multiple metabolic measures consistent with MetAP2 inhibition, and patients in the clinical trial experienced mean weight loss of up to approximately one pound per week.
+However, we can provide no assurance that the results of our preclinical studies and Phase 1 clinical trial of ZGN-1061 will be replicated in ongoing or later-stage clinical trials of ZGN-1061 or other preclinical studies.
+Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical trials after achieving positive results in preclinical and earlystage clinical development.
+In particular, we have suffered significant setbacks in later-stage clinical trials of our former lead product candidate, beloranib, after achieving positive results in preclinical and clinical development, and we cannot be certain that we will not face similar setbacks in our development of ZGN-1061.
+The setbacks in later-stage clinical development have been caused by, among other things, preclinical findings made while clinical trials were underway or safety or efficacy observations made in clinical trials, including previously unreported or ununderstood adverse events.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical trials nonetheless failed to obtain FDA and/or EMA approval.
+If we fail to produce positive results in our laterstage clinical trials of ZGN-1061, the development timeline and regulatory approval and commercialization prospects for our lead product candidate, and, correspondingly, our business and financial prospects, would be materially adversely affected.